 I remember as a kid, I would buy Gardetto’s Original Recipe Snack Mix just for the rye crisps.
 I would take out all the crisps and put them off to the side, saving the best for last.
 In some cases, I would simply eat the rye crisps only and forget about the rest of the mix.
 Well, lucky for us (for me, anyway), in 2006, Gardetto’s came out with a Special Request snack bag including only the brown rye chips.
 And yes, they are still available, and the ideal vessel to carry the Reuben Dip right into your mouth.
 Yum!

-Reuben Dip Recipe
+Reuben Dip Ingredients

 As soon as I grabbed a rye crisp and dipped it into this flavorful dip, I knew I had a winner!
-I actually couldn’t stop grabbing the rye chips and dipping in.
+I actually couldn’t stop grabbing the rye chips and dipping them in.
 I even tried the Reuben Dip on some pita chips and baguette chips, and I loved both of those combinations as well!
 In fact, since pita chips and baguettes are a bit larger, I could pile on even more of the dip.
 Believe me, I wasn’t complaining.
 This has turned out to be one of my favorite dips that I can’t wait to share with others.